bigpel66/Flutter_Practice/Udemy/The Complete 2020 Flutter Development Bootcamp with Dart/flutter_weather_app/README.md

 <h1 align="center">flutter_weather_app</h1>
 <div align="center">
-    The project to learn about the concept ot the services and navigating with Http Communication
+    The Project to Learn about the Concept ot the Services and Navigating with Http Communication
 </div>

 ## Features